Bluette1/minderly-bot/README.md

 ### How to use the bot
 Make sure the bot is running
 - In order to use MinderlyBot one has to have a Telegram account.
-- Ordinary users are able to interact with the bot via their Telegram accounts
+- Ordinary users are able to interact with the bot via their Telegram accounts.
 - The bot is also able to post messages to channels and groups if it is added as an administrator.

 ### Available commands